-- 1. Any drain or pipeline which serves more than one lot, except where a common private drain situation applies. - 2.
-The section of 100mm diameter drain within the road reserve between the lot served by it and the pipeline to which it connects. - Any drain over which the Council has exercised control for a period of not less than 20 years. - Drains for the general interest of the district as opposed to the particular or personal benefit of one or two individuals or households. - 5.
-Any drain so declared under Section 462 of the Local Government Act.
+- 1. any drain or pipeline which serves more than one lot, except where a common private drain situation applies - 2. the section of 100mm diameter drain within the road reserve between the lot served by it and the pipeline to which it connects - 3. any drain over which the Council has exercised control for a period of not less than 20 years - drains for the general interest of the district as opposed to the particular or personal benefit of one or two individuals or households are generally public drains - 5. any drain so declared under Section 462 of the Local Government Act.